1991 FIBA Centennial Jubilee

-The 1991 FIBA Centennial Jubilee was the special edition tournament of the Acropolis International Basketball Tournament that was organized jointly by FIBA Europe and the Hellenic Basketball Federation to commemorate the 100th year anniversary, or Centennial, of the creation of the sport of basketball, in 1891, by James Naismith.
+The 1991 FIBA Centennial Jubilee was the special edition tournament of the Acropolis International Basketball Tournament that was organized jointly by FIBA Europe and the Hellenic Basketball Federation to commemorate the 100th anniversary, or Centennial, of the creation of the sport of basketball, in 1891, by James Naismith.
 The tournament was held from June 5 to June 9, 1991, at the SEF Indoor Hall in Piraeus, Greece.
 The tournament was won by the Italian national team, with the Greek national team finishing in second place.

 The Centennial Jubilee also included a FIBA Europe All-Star Game, which was divided up into a Balkans versus the rest of Europe format.
 The FIBA Balkans Selection Team, won the all-star game, over the FIBA European Selection Team, which took place on 8 June 1991, by a score of 103–102.
 The tournament is not counted officially with the other 29 Acropolis International Tournaments, because it was not solely organized by the Hellenic Basketball Federation.